Will Replacing your Sales Manager Solve your Sales Performance Problems?

-Unfortunately, that would be the 15-20% of sales managers left out there that are successful and those people are typically demanding salary packages exceeding $350,000+ per annum and work with large scale sales forces.
+Unfortunately, that would be the 15-20% of sales managers left out there who are successful, and those people typically demand salary packages exceeding $350,000+ per annum and work with large-scale sales forces.
 They are out of the reach of many companies.
-Certainly, those promoting autonomies have no reference structure of the requirements and their beliefs are polar opposites of the requirements.
+Certainly, those promoting autonomies have no reference structure of the requirements, and their beliefs are polar opposites of the requirements.

-However, once those business practices are installed, in the right priority and quality, the company moves forward easily and numbers are delivered.
-The only question then becomes ‘Will the sales manager adapt to the new environment or do you need to hire someone that will?’
+However, once those business practices are installed, with the right priority and quality, the company moves forward easily, and numbers are delivered.
+The only question then becomes, ‘Will the sales manager adapt to the new environment, or do you need to hire someone who will?’
 That question is answered by the sales manager in their conduct.
 This elevates the pressure on the CEOs to make the decision.
-Once a business has a set working plan of sales organisation improvement, the only decision regarding the sales manager is how long will they allow for the improvement to be delivered.
+Once a business has a set working plan for sales organisation improvement, the only decision regarding the sales manager is how long will they allow for the improvement to be delivered.

 Following the sales analysis and business reviews, a plan can be laid out with clear steps of what is required to be remedied in a business.
-The sales managers that adopt the plan drive successful careers and results for their company.
+The sales managers who adopt the plan drive successful careers and results for their company.
 They shift into the top percentile of sales managers.
-They gain value in best practice and being highly competitive attracting high-quality candidates who seek a professional sales organisation.
+They gain value in best practice and are highly competitive, attracting high-quality candidates who seek a professional sales organisation.
 They have more performers within their team and can scale the team to take more market share and regions if required.

 Please contact our office to discuss your specific situation.

 If you found this article helpful, follow us on LinkedIn or subscribe to Our Insights on the right-hand column of this page to make sure you don’t miss new posts.

 You may also be interested in reading these articles: